vineelko/patina/docs/src/component/interface.md

 attempts to fetch all requested parameters defined in the function interface.
 If all are successfully fetched, then the component is executed, if not, it will not be dispatched, and another attempt will be made in the next iteration.

 In the Rust DXE Core, a component is simply a trait implementation.
-So long as a struct implements [Component](todo/docs.rs) and [IntoComponent](todo/docs.rs), it can be consumed and executed by the pure rust DXE core. [patina_sdk](todo/docs.rs) currently provides two implementations for `Component`:
+So long as a struct implements [IntoComponent][patina_sdk], it can be consumed and executed by the pure rust DXE core. [patina_sdk][patina_sdk] currently provides two implementations for `Component`:

-The first is [FunctionComponent](todo/docs.rs).
-This type cannot be instantiated manually, but a blanket implementation of the `IntoComponent` trait allows any function whose parameters support dependency injection to be converted into a `FunctionComponent`.
+1. [FunctionComponent][patina_sdk]: this type cannot be instantiated manually, but a blanket implementation of the `IntoComponent` trait allows any function whose parameters support dependency injection to be converted into a `FunctionComponent`.

-The second is [StructComponent](todo/docs.rs).
-This type cannot be instantiated manually, but a derive proc-macro of `IntoComponent` is provided that will allow any struct or enum to be used as a component.
+2. [StructComponent][patina_sdk]: this type cannot be instantiated manually, but a derive proc-macro of `IntoComponent` is provided that will allow any struct or enum to be used as a component.
 This derive proc-macro expects that a `Self::entry_point(self, ...) -> patina_sdk::error::Result<()> { ... }` exists, where the `...` in the function definition can be any number of parameters twho support dependency injection as shown below.
 The function